rainbowclubs/rainbowclubs.github.io/index.md

 Once a CSV file is loaded and parsed, any changes (new, updated and deleted clubs) will be displayed for review and approval:

 <img src="doc/m3/admin_import_csv_changes_listing.png">

+# Community Feedback
+We interviewed five UH community members to get their opinions on our project, here's what they said:

+Kevin W.
+- Did not like the review rating selection, did not know how to enter initially
+- Was expecting more information on the view club page
+- Liked the overall look of website

+Leigton V.
+- Liked the overall look of the website
+- Thought type tags should be click-able
+- Thought the moderate review page needs work
+- Would have liked to see more information about the clubs
+- Did not feel add review was intuitive

+Herman L.
+- Thought landing page could use work
+	- Separation between sections
+	- Make clubs displayed click-able
+- Add review
+	- Add placeholder to comments field
+	- Ratings should be click-able stars or drop down (--, zero (0), one (1), two (2), ...)
+- Make "quality of life" improvements (improve usability) to entire website

+Zac K.
+- Thought components on the landing page should be click-able
+- Listing page
+	- Should show ratings of clubs, if reviewed
+	- Should include ability to filter based on rating
+- View club
+	- Was expecting more details about clubs
+	- Add review should have a larger header
+	- Add review comment should be a larger field
+- Moderate reviews
+	- Listing page should separate by status
+	- Moderate page should list which club the review is for
+- Import CSV page should have links to the added/modified pages in the Bert message

+Trevin T.
+- Liked the UH color schema, thought it was a clean look, but felt it could use more color
+- Liked the landing page, but thought components should be click-able
+- Thought type tags should link to search results for the type
+- Thought overall functionality was good and the website would be useful to the UH community

 # Developer Guide